-This is a common condition which occurs when an imbalance between the corrosive action of gastric juice and the protective effect of mucus on the gastric mucosa develops.
+This is a common condition that occurs when an imbalance between the corrosive action of gastric juice and the protective effect of mucus on the gastric mucosa develops.
 The amount of mucus in the stomach is insufficient to protect the surface epithelium from the destructive effects of hydrochloric acid.
 It may be acute or chronic.

 Ulceration of the gastrointestinal may be viewed as an extension of the cell damage found in acute gastritis.
 The most common sites for ulcers are the stomach and the first few centimeters of the duodenum.
-More rarely they occur in the oesophagus, following reflux of gastric juice, and round the anastomosis of the stomach and small intestine, following gastrectomy.
+More rarely they occur in the esophagus, following reflux of gastric juice, and round the anastomosis of the stomach and small intestine, following gastrectomy.

 Autoimmune chronic gastritis

 This is a progressive form of the disease.
 Destructive inflammatory changes that begin on the surface of the mucous membrane may extend to affect its whole thickness, including the gastric glands.
-When this stage is reached, the secretion of digestive enzymes, hydrochloric acid and intrinsic factor are markedly reduced.
+When this stage is reached, the secretion of digestive enzymes, hydrochloric acid, and intrinsic factor are markedly reduced.